Sudeepti-S/Deep_Learning_Final_Project/README.md

 Required Data/Code:

-1. Our dataset is from Kaggle, uploaded two years ago with a set of 5,863 chest X-ray images.
+1. Our dataset is from Kaggle (https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia), uploaded two years ago with a set of 5,863 chest X-ray images.
 The dataset is organized into 3 folders (train, test, val) and contains subfolders for each image category (Pneumonia/Normal).
 There are 5,863 X-Ray images (JPEG) and 2 categories (Pneumonia/Normal).
 This dataset is required for the all the jupyter notebooks within this repository